 What is Dividend?

 A dividend is a return you earn on the investment on the equity or preference share of a company.
 The objective of giving dividends is to give the investor some return on their investment apart from capital appreciation.
 The return does not necessarily have to be in cash.
 It can be in different forms.

 Types of Dividend

 When a company shares a portion of its net earnings with its shareholders in the form of cash, we call it a cash dividend.
-The date on which the board of directors declared the dividend is called the ‘declaration date’.
-A shareholder is eligible to receive the dividend when his or her name is listed in the shareholder’s register on ‘record date’.
+The date on which the board of directors declares the dividend is called the ‘declaration date.’
+A shareholder is eligible to receive the dividend when their name is listed in the shareholder’s register on the ‘record date.’

 Benefits to Investors:

 Among the various types of dividends, the cash dividend is the most preferred by investors.
 The reason is that it is a direct cash flow for the investor, which makes the returns more lucrative.
 Investors looking out for regular income prefer companies that give regular cash dividends.
 This is because it gives the investor an idea about the regularity of cash flow he can expect over the course of time.